TheAXPerience/DnDcharactersheet/design.md

 ### User Data

 The information present for the user will be very minimal, and just enough for the user to login and recover their account.
-That means the following data will be present:

-* Username [CharField]
-* Password [CharField]
-* Email Address [CharField] (for account recovery)
+Django has a built-in user system that I willhave to delve into at a later point.

 ### Character Information

-The information present for the character model will be based on the Dungeons and Dragon's character sheet This means that the following data needs to be present:
+The information present for the character model will be based on the Dungeons and Dragon's character sheet.
+This means that the following data needs to be present:

 * Character Name [CharField]